Mother: Tenzile Erdogan

 During an attempted coup

 by a faction of the military, at least 161 people are killed and 1,140 wounded.
-President Erdogan addresses the nation via FaceTime; speaking to a CNN Turk anchor on her phone so viewers can see it, he urges people to take to the streets to stand up to the military faction
+Erdogan addresses the nation via FaceTime and urges people to take to the streets to stand up to the military faction

 behind the uprising.
-Erdogan blames the coup attempt on cleric and rival Fethullah Gulen
+He blames the coup attempt on cleric and rival Fethullah Gulen

 , who lives in self-imposed exile in Pennsylvania.